wang606/wmath/README.md

 - number_theory.py ------ handling number theory problems in math
 - fraction.py ------ the operation in fraction
 - polynomial.py ------ the related problems in polynomial
+- matrix.py ------ the problems related to matrix in the rational number field
 # reference
 ## meta.py
 ### Constant